EricssonResearch/scott-eu/estimator/README.md

 In the file, **initURI** is the URI for the current state of the warehouse, **finalURI** is the URI for the final state derived from a given mission.

+The output returned to warehouse controller is a JSON object:
+{
+	"id":"xyz",
+	"feasibility": True,
+	"reason": 0,
+	"safety_level":0.08263125425916351,
+	"completion-time":269.82189999999997
+}

+The "id" refers to the id of the input JSON object.
+The "feasibility" tells if the plan could be carried out successfully by the robots.
+If it was "false" the "reason" attribute gives the reason for infeasibility: 1- unsafe, 2 - too-long The attribute "safety-level" gives a value between 0 (unsafe) and 1 (safe).
+Values closer to 1 are "safer".
+The estimated plan completion time is given through the attribute "completion-time".

 ## Example

 cURL: curl –request POST http://<host>:8080/estimator --upload-file example_plan.json -H “Content-Type: application/json”